Methods of managing Māori land: Trusts, incorporations and reservations

 - keeping information in order and readily accessible for the trustees and beneficiaries.

 The treasurer is responsible for keeping detailed records of the trust’s financial transactions.
-He or she should make sure that:
+They should make sure that:

 - the signatories to the trust’s bank account are in order